Menstrual underwear odor: Louloucup tips

 Louloucup recommends...

-• The custom bundle at a discounted price!
+• The custom bundle with decreasing prices!

-• The more items you add, the more you save per item.
-1 item = €28.90 / 5 items = €22.90 each.
+• The more items you add, the greater the savings per item.
+1 item = €28.90 / 5 items = €22.90.

 odeur culotte menstruelle